 THE ORIGIN OF RED VELVET CAKE

 Red velvet cake has been around for a long time.
 Southern bakers have been making it since the 1800’s.
 The Waldorf-Astoria Hotel in New York claims to have invented it, but since that time it has become hugely popular in the US and around the world.

 It’s perfect for any occasion, but I especially love to serve it for birthdays, Christmas, Valentine’s Day, and patriotic holidays like Memorial Day and the Fourth of July.
 That bright red color is such a show-stopper!

 WHAT FLAVOR IS RED VELVET CAKE?

 Red velvet is an oil-based cake that gets its unique flavor from buttermilk, a touch of cocoa, and vinegar.
 It may sound like a crazy combination, but it’s surprisingly delicious!

 The buttermilk gives this layer cake a soft, creamy quality, and it’s amazing how much chocolate flavor just two tablespoons of cocoa powder can bring.
 Vinegar enhances the subtle tanginess of the buttermilk, but it also reacts with the baking soda to help the cake to rise tall and fluffy.

-It’s also thought that at one time the natural alkyds in the cocoa powder would chemically react with the natural acids in the buttermilk and vinegar to create the red color.
+It’s also thought that at one time the natural alkyds in the cocoa powder would chemically react with the acidity in the buttermilk and vinegar to create the red color.
 But nowadays, we just use a splash food coloring.

-WHY IS THIS RED VELVET LAYER CAKE SO SPECIAL?
+WHAT MAKES THIS RED VELVET CAKE RECIPE SPECIAL?